PyrApple/io_export_catt/readme.md

 - open the Overlays popover in the 3D View Overlays popover (top right of the 3D view)
 - look for the label Developer and tick the check box ``Indices``

+To track down those faces CATT reports as non-planar in Blender, use these indices and a .GEO file exported with the option "Merge Objects" disabled, as enabling this option messes with face ids during export.

 ## Flag faces for automatic edge scattering in CATT